 Everything You Need to Know to Be a Guinness Expert for St. Patrick's Day

-Try to contain your shock, but people drink a buttload of Guinness on St. Patrick's Day.
-Literally millions of pints are put down on that one day alone all around the world every year.
+Try to contain your shock, but people drink a lot of Guinness on St. Patrick's Day.
+Millions of pints are put down for the occasion alone all around the world every year.

-For many, the dark Irish beer -- though, the brewery will tell you it's a deep ruby -- is synonymous with St. Patrick's Day celebrations.
-So, we asked Guinness Brewery Ambassador Aaron Ridgeway some of the most-asked questions about the beer that's now celebrating its 201st St. Patrick's Day in the United States (it was first imported to the US in late 1817).
+For many, the dark Irish beer—though, the brewery will tell you it's a deep ruby—is synonymous with St. Patrick's Day celebrations.
+So, we asked Guinness Brewery Ambassador Aaron Ridgeway some of the most-asked questions about the beer that's now celebrating its 204th St. Patrick's Day in the United States.
+(It was first imported to the US in late 1817.)
 Of course, the tradition of drinking Guinness on St. Patrick's Day dates back all the way to 1759, according to the company.